Mirror-Yolo: A Novel Attention Focus, Instance Segmentation and Mirror Detection Model: Introduction

+When only the mirror is of concern, Yang et al. first modeled mirror detection through low-level semantic features such as incoherence of color or texture \cite{yang2019my}, while Lin et al. instead focused on the distinction and integration of mirror and context features inside and outside the mirror \cite{lin2020progressive}.
+Yet, they all have limitations and scope for further enhancement.
+YOLOv4 \cite{YOLOv4} gets a significant performance improvement over the YOLO series to which it belongs, but it also failed to achieve satisfactory results on the task of mirror detection, shown in Fig. \ref{Fig.YOLO4problems}.

-An important reason humans can detect mirrors accurately is that a wealth of experience enables people to concentrate on the parts of the image that matter, and not to be interfered with by other distracting features.
-For deep neural networks, the importance of different features at different locations in the network (different network layers, or different channels, etc.) varies.
-With limited computational resources, the later layers should focus on the critical information and suppress the unimportant ones.
-Hu et al. proposed SENet \cite{hu2018squeeze_SENet}, where the Squeeze-and-Excitation (SE) module can select features by considering the weights of channels.
-And Convolutional Block Attention Module (CBAM) \cite{woo2018cbam} proposed by Woo et al. can combine spatial attention and channel attention, which considers the importance of image pixels in different channels while balancing the importance of pixels at different locations in the same channel.
-Moreover, using bounding polygons for instance segmentation in YOLO is first investigated by Hurtik et al. , their proposed Poly-YOLO \cite{hurtik2020poly_yolo} can generate a flexible number of points that define an object's bounding polygon, which allows the network can be trained for general object shapes.
-Also, their proposed stairstep technique optimises the conventional hypercolumn to attain a lower loss of the model by modifying the fusion of the feature maps.
+One reason humans are able to detect mirrors accurately is that we can easily realise the discontinuity between what is in the mirror and its surroundings \cite{yang2019my}.
+Another more significant reason is that a wealth of experience enables people to concentrate on the parts of the image that matter and not be interfered with by other features that are potentially distracting.
+For neural networks, the importance of different features at different locations in the network (different network layers, or different channels, etc.) varies.
+With limited computational resources, the later layers should focus more on the critical information and suppress the unimportant ones.
+Hu et al. proposed Squeeze-and-Excitation (SE) in SENet \cite{hu2018squeeze_SENet} to select features by considering the weights of channels, while Convolutional Block Attention Module (CBAM) \cite{woo2018cbam} can combine spatial attention and channel attention.
+Also, Li et al., in thier recent study \cite{li2020object_attention_nature}, pointed out that either global average or max pooling is advantageous for channel-wise attention, and Lun et al. \cite{huang2019adaptively_aat} proposed Adaptive Attention Time (AAT), a novel adaptive attention model for image captioning via aligning the source and the target.
+What is more, using mirror bounding polygons for instance segmentation is illuminating.
+Poly-YOLO proposed by Hurtik et al. generates a flexible number of points that define an object's bounding polygon, which allows the network to be trained for various shapes, independent of the object's size \cite{hurtik2020poly_yolo}.